romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Through which channels can Dependabot notifications be received?
+Q: Through which channels can Dependabot notifications be received?
 <details><summary>Show the answer</summary><p>

 - **By email**